the-owen-programmer/cinnamon-working-3ds/README.md

-# Cinnamon
+# Cinnamon working 3DS
-A fork of butterscotch with 3DS and Wii U support!
+A fork of cinnamon (my old project) with stable 3DS support.

 # How to build stable using docker?
 Run these commands, use WSL on Windows.